awsdocs/amazon-athena-user-guide/doc_source/application-load-balancer-logs.md

    Create the `alb_logs` table as follows\.
 **Note**
 This query includes all fields present in the list of current Application Load Balancer [Access Log Entries](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html#access-log-entry-format)\.
-In addition, it also includes a table column `new_field` at the end, reserved as a placeholder for any future additions to the ALB logs\.
-Having this field in your query does not break it\.
+It also includes a table column `new_field` at the end, in case you require additions to the ALB logs\.
+This field does not break your query\.
 The regular expression in the SerDe properties ignores this field if your logs don't have it\.
-When new fields are introduced in ALB log entries, they are added to the end of the log entry\.
-You should ignore any fields at the end of the log entry that you were not expecting\.

    ```
    CREATE EXTERNAL TABLE IF NOT EXISTS alb_logs (